-- When a Hurricane Warning is issued for your area... - Listen to local officials - Stay tuned to radio, TV, or NOAA Weather Radio for official bulletins - Board up garage and porch doors - Move valuables to upper floors - Bring in pets - Fill clean containers with several days supply of drinking water - Turn up refrigerator to maximum cold and don't open unless necessary - Use phone only for emergencies - Stay indoors on the downwind side of house away from windows - Beware of the eye of the hurricane - Leave mobile homes - Leave areas which might be affected by storm tide or stream flooding - Leave early in daylight if possible - Shut off water and electricity at main stations - Take small valuables and papers but travel light - Bring your pets inside winds will begin to pickup rapidly. - Lock up house - Drive carefully to nearest designated shelter using recommended evacuation routes - Avoid elevators
+- When a Hurricane Warning is issued for your area . . . - Listen to local officials - Stay tuned to radio, TV, or NOAA Weather Radio for official bulletins - Board up garage and porch doors - Move valuables to upper floors - Bring in pets - Fill clean containers with several days supply of drinking water - Turn up refrigerator to maximum cold and don't open unless necessary - Use phone only for emergencies - Stay indoors on the downwind side of house away from windows - Beware of the eye of the hurricane - Leave mobile homes - Leave areas which might be affected by storm tide or stream flooding - Leave early in daylight if possible - Shut off water and electricity at main stations - Take small valuables and papers but travel light - Bring your pets inside winds will begin to pickup rapidly. - Lock up house - Drive carefully to your pre-planned shelter location.
+Leave early and relax. - Avoid elevators